Fast and Reliable Continuous Integration at Scale Using Resilio Platform & Jenkins for Global CI/CD

 Key in reliably delivering software builds and artifacts is a solution that automatically overcomes all possible errors without human intervention.
 Most systems are prone to failure.
 You should be certain that your synchronization set-up for CI/CD is designed for high reliability.

-Resilio Connect enables fast and continuous delivery.
+Resilio Platform enables fast and continuous delivery.
 It combines peer-to-peer, WAN optimization, difference deduplication, real-time folder monitoring, and compression into a single solution, which makes asset and artifact distribution very fast and highly reliable.

 Connect will keep your jobs running even in case of an IP address change, lack of storage space, reboot and other common obstacles to smooth distribution.
 Connect also offers granular control over distribution timing and bandwidth consumption per endpoint.
 Most importantly for an automated CI/CD environment, Resilio can invoke scripts and applications at any point in the distribution cycle.